Accio/AMIDD/docs/README.md

 offline activities (40%), and a collaboration challenge in the final session (30%).

-[The list of students from whom I received replies to in-class quizzes, i.e. the colour papers, is available here](https://docs.google.com/spreadsheets/d/1T64q3blQ94kIo7ip4suVizyFGLGjgJWgJyzOo2MOG2I/edit?usp=sharing).
+[The list of students from whom I received replies to in-class quizzes, i.e. the colour papers, as well as offline activity submissions, is available here](https://docs.google.com/spreadsheets/d/1T64q3blQ94kIo7ip4suVizyFGLGjgJWgJyzOo2MOG2I/edit?usp=sharing).
 Please make a comment if you find mistakes.

 ## Syllabus